LTUC/amman-python-401d6/class-03/README.md

 Today we'll be creating a Madlib game that reads in a template file and writes a file back out with user input injected.

-Will also handle exceptions as well as test that they are properly raised.
+Will also handle exceptions as well as test that they are properly raised

-## Learning Objectives

-### Students will be able to

 #### Describe and Define

 - How python performs file input/output